Forex Rollover (SWAP) Rate

 Forex Trading Rollover Rates (Forex SWAP)

-The Rollover Rate or Forex SWAP rate is the net interest return on any position held overnight and can be positive or negative for the trader’s account balanceDifferent currencies pay different interest rates and the Rollover Rate is a method of balancing these differences.
-The Rollover Rate or Forex SWAP rate is the net interest return on any position held overnight and can be positive or negative for the trader’s account balance.
+The Rollover Rate or Forex SWAP rate is the net interest return on any position held overnight and can be positive or negative for the trader’s account balanceDifferent currencies have varying interest rates, and the rollover rate is a method used to balance these differences.
+The rollover rate, also known as the Forex swap rate, is the net interest earned or paid on any position held overnight.
+It can either be positive or negative, affecting the trader’s account balance accordingly.

-A Forex SWAP or Rollover Rate is a formula for converting annual currency interest rates into daily cash returns.
-This rate applies to all Forex trading positions that are held overnight.
-The Rollover Rate is based on the interest rate differential between the two currencies involved in a Forex pair and can be either positive or negative.
+A Forex swap, or rollover rate, is a formula used to convert annual currency interest rates into daily cash returns.
+This rate applies to all Forex trading positions held overnight.
+The rollover rate is based on the interest rate differential between the two currencies in a Forex pair and can be either positive or negative.

-As the Foreign Exchange market is officially closed during weekends, there is no rollover rate on Saturday and Sunday.
-To balance that, most Forex brokers charge a 3-day rollover rate on Wednesdays.
-In simple words, the rollover rate is tripled (X3) on Wednesdays.
+Since the foreign exchange market is officially closed on weekends, there is no rollover rate applied on Saturdays and Sundays.
+To compensate for this, most Forex brokers apply a three-day rollover rate on Wednesdays.
+In simple terms, the rollover rate is tripled (x3) on Wednesdays.

-There is no rollover rate on holidays.
-To account for that, Forex brokers charge an extra rollover two (2) business days before the holiday.
-If that day is Wednesday, then that means four (4) days worth of interest on a single day.
+There is no rollover rate applied on holidays.
+To account for this, Forex brokers charge an extra rollover two (2) business days before the holiday.
+If that day falls on a Wednesday, it results in four (4) days’ worth of interest being charged or credited on a single day.

 Key Points:

-• The Rollover Rate is paid at midnight according to each broker’s time server
+• The rollover rate is applied at midnight, based on each broker’s server time.

-• On Wednesday the Rollover Rate is tripled (X3) in order to cover the weekend
+• On Wednesdays, the rollover rate is tripled (x3) to cover the weekend.

-• The Rollover Rate can be positive or negative, according to the interest differential between the two currencies involved in any Forex pair
+• The rollover rate can be positive or negative, depending on the interest rate differential between the two currencies in a Forex pair.

-• A positive Rollover Rate is a gain for the trader and a negative Rollover Rate is a cost
+• A positive rollover rate is a gain for the trader, while a negative rate is a cost.

-• Some currency pairs may show negative Rollover Rates on both sides {both ‘long’ and ‘short’}
+• Some currency pairs may have negative rollover rates on both long and short positions.

 Calculating the Daily Rollover Rate

-(2) The amount produced must be divided by 365 times the base exchange rate in order to calculate the daily Rollover Rate {365*ER}
+1. Divide the result by 365 times the base exchange rate to calculate the daily rollover rate:

 Example:

-Trader-A wants to open a long position worth 10 standard lot on EUR/AUD (Euro/Australian Dollar).
-The Euro traditionally offer a lower interest rate than the Australian Dollar.
-That means this trader borrows money from a high-yield currency (AUD) to buy a low-yield currency (EUR).
-In other words, this trader will have to pay a rollover fee, if he keeps his position after midnight.
+Trader A opens a long position worth 10 standard lots on EUR/AUD (Euro/Australian Dollar).
+The Euro typically has a lower interest rate than the Australian Dollar.
+This means the trader is borrowing from a high-yield currency (AUD) to buy a low-yield currency (EUR).
+In this case, Trader A will pay a rollover fee if the position is held past midnight.

-On the other hand, Trader-B is going short 10 lots on EUR/AUD, borrowing money from a low-yield currency to buy a high-yield currency.
-Therefore, the second trader will earn a rollover rate, if he keeps his position after midnight.
+On the other hand, Trader B goes short 10 lots on EUR/AUD, effectively borrowing from a low-yield currency to buy a high-yield currency.
+Therefore, Trader B will earn a rollover credit if the position is held past midnight.

-Let’s suppose the EURAUD rollover rate is +$2 for shorts and -$10 for longs:
+Assuming the EUR/AUD rollover rate is +$2 for shorts and -$10 for longs:

-In theory, if two currencies offer the same interest rate, their positive and negative rollover rates should be equal.
-In reality, the negative rollover rate is usually significantly greater than the positive rollover.
-This is happening as Forex brokers make money out of overnight SWAP rates.
-Note also that ECN/STP brokers offer much better swap rates than dealing-desks (DD).
+In theory, if two currencies have the same interest rate differential, the positive and negative rollover rates should be equal.
+In practice, however, negative rollover rates are often significantly higher than positive ones.
+This is because brokers profit from overnight swap charges.
+Also, ECN/STP brokers typically offer more favorable rollover rates compared to dealing-desk (DD) brokers.

 • When the interest rate differential between two currencies is significant (more than 0.50%)

-• When a trading position is held for long periods
+• When a position is held for an extended period

-• When a trading position is held overnight at Wednesday (the rate is tripled on Wednesday)
+• When a position is held overnight on a Wednesday (the rollover rate is tripled)

-Carry Trade or Carry Trading is a popular Forex trade strategy that involves selling a low-yield currency and buying a high-yield currency.
-The concept is to make money out of the interest-rate differential.
-Carry Trade can also mean borrowing in a low-interest rate currency, converting it to a high-interest-rate currency, and buying the highest-rated bonds.
+Carry trade, or carry trading, is a popular Forex strategy that involves selling a low-yield currency and buying a high-yield currency.
+The goal is to profit from the interest rate differential between the two currencies.
+Carry trading can also refer to borrowing in a low-interest-rate currency, converting it into a high-interest-rate currency, and purchasing high-rated bonds.

-Carry traders will usually go long on currencies such as the New Zeeland Dollard and the Canadian Dollar, and go short on currencies such as the Japanese yen and the Swiss Franc.
-The most popular currency pairs for carry trading are:
+Carry traders typically go long on currencies such as the New Zealand Dollar and the Canadian Dollar, and go short on currencies like the Japanese Yen and the Swiss Franc.
+The most popular currency pairs for carry trading include:

--The MT4 strategy tester does not include values for SWAP rates, but fortunately, there are tools on MT4 that may help traders to include the effect of swap rates
+• The MT4 Strategy Tester does not include swap rate values by default.
+However, there are tools within MT4 that allow traders to simulate the impact of swap rates.

--That is particularly important for trade strategies that hold positions for several days
+• This consideration is especially important for strategies that hold positions for multiple days.

-Table: Comparing ECN/STP Forex Brokers and their SWAP values (Long vs Short)
+Table: Comparison of ECN/STP Forex brokers and their swap rates (Long vs. Short)

 FOREX SWAP RATES